 THE ADIRONDACKS (New York)

 Let’s start with the Adirondacks.
 One of our favorite destinations in New York for the outdoors all year round.
-In the winter, the Adirondacks become a winter wonderland with frozen lakes, snowmobiling, skiing, and snowshoeing.
-There are also beautiful lodges and cabins up in the mountains or lakeside vacation homes, which you can rent and enjoy some of the best cross country skiing in the Adirondacks.
+There are beautiful lodges and cabins up in the mountains or lakeside vacation homes, which you can rent and enjoy.
 In the summer, with the long sunny days, the things to do are endless.
 Here are a few NYC weekend trip ideas for a beautiful trip to the Adirondacks!

 Lake Placid, New York